 TG: As you think about tasting, what are your goals?
 I know that there are many contexts for tasting, but when you’re tasting as a buyer, for instance, what are your goals?
 What are you trying to accomplish?

 SL: I’m trying to get the value of a wine.
 Does it perform within its company?
 Does it show typicity in terms of where it’s from and is it a good value among other wines of the same type?

-SL: When I’m teaching I’m trying to give them the basic structure of the grid because it’s going to be what they’re going to go back to when they practice.
-I think with enough exposure they’re going to establish their own instinctual patterns.
-Mine are unique to me so why should anyone else smell a wine like me.
+SL: When I’m teaching, I’m trying to give students the basic structure of the grid, because it’s going to be what they go to go back to when they practice.
+I think with enough exposure, they’re going to establish their own instinctual patterns.
+Mine are unique to me, so why should anyone else smell a wine like me?

-TG: So what are the important criteria needed for a successful tasting?
+TG: What are the important criteria needed for a successful tasting?
 What about glassware, lighting etc.?